neondatabase/website/content/docs/guides/liquibase-workflow.md

 Create a `blog` database in Neon with two tables, `posts` and `authors`.

-1. From the Neon console, create a database named `blog`.
+1. From the Neon console, create a database named `blog` on the `main` branch of your Neon project.
 For instructions, see [Create a database](/docs/manage/databases#create-a-database).
-2. Using the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor), add the following tables:
+2. Open the [Neon SQL Editor](/docs/get-started-with-neon/query-with-neon-sql-editor) and create the following tables:

     ```sql
     -- Creating the `authors` table